Participants

 Winner of the Herralde Novel Prize 2015 with Farándula, she is one of the most acclaimed voices of her generation.

-Sanz won the Mario Vargas Llosa NH Prize for Short Stories in 2006 with the tale Regalos, has published Metalingüísticos y sentimentales: antología de la poesía española (1966-2000), 50 poetas hacia el nuevo siglo (Biblioteca Nueva, 2007) and is the author of four volumes of poems: Perra mentirosa / Hardcore (Bartleby, 2010), Vintage (Bartleby, 2013) and Cíngulo y estrella (Bartleby, 2015).
+Sanz won the Mario Vargas Llosa NH Prize for Short Stories in 2006 with the tale Regalos, has published Metalingüísticos y sentimentales: antología de la poesía española (1966-2000), and 50 poetas hacia el nuevo siglo (Biblioteca Nueva, 2007).
+As a poet, she has published Perra mentirosa/Hardcore (Bartleby, 2010), Vintage (Bartleby, 2013), Cíngulo y estrella.
+Cancionero (Bartleby, 2015), and La vida secreta de los gatos (illustrated by Ana Juan, 2020), works that were later collected and expanded in Corpórea.
+Poesía 2010–2022 (La Bella Varsovia, 2022).
+Amarilla (La Bella Varsovia, 2025) is her most recent poetic work, focused on the body, the passage of time, and intimacy.

 Previous activities